-The geologic maps in Figure 2 show the distributions of rock types that would be exposed if all of the overlying materials-soil, trees, towns, roads, etc.-were somehow washed away down to bare bedrock.
-The different colored regions in Figure 2 are geologic formations, or homogeneous regions of bedrock that have been subdivided and named by geologists.
-The rocks that underlie the project route are the karst-forming Conococheague (O&c) and Stonehenge (Os) Limestones.
-An important aspect of understanding the geology of Jefferson County concerns the obvious linear "grain" of the formations running roughly north-south, which results from the fact that in the deep geologic past forces of continental movement created continental-scale interactions between what would become Africa and North America, with a slow but relentless compression from the east and west that deformed the rock layers into folds as if a carpet was being pushed from both sides.
+The geologic maps in Figures 3 and 4 show the distributions of rock types that would be exposed if all of the overlying materials-soil, trees, towns, roads, etc.-were somehow washed away down to bare bedrock.
+The different colored regions in Figure 3 are geologic formations, or homogeneous regions of bedrock that have been subdivided and named by geologists.
+According to US Geological Survey mapping the rocks that underlie the project footprints are the karstforming Conococheague (O&c) Limestone (Specialized Engineering 2017) although Stonehenge (Os) Limestone may also underlie areas of the site (The Thrasher Group, Inc. 2017).
+An important aspect of understanding the geology of Jefferson County (Figures 3 and 4) concerns the obvious linear "grain" of the formations running roughly north-south, which results from the fact that in the deep geologic past forces of continental movement created continental-scale interactions between what would become Africa and North America, with a slow but relentless compression from the east and west that deformed the rock layers into folds as if a carpet was being pushed from both sides.
 Millions of years later these rocks have been worn down, with more resistant rocks forming linear ridges and the soluble and/or less resistant rocks like limestone forming valleys like the Shenandoah Valley, also called the Great Valley, where the Charles Town lies.

-Altogether, relatively soluble karst-forming limestone and dolomite carbonate rocks cover about 86% of the county (Figure 3, purple central region) (Meloy and Carter, 2012), and a more generalized geologic map can show three relatively homogeneous hydrogeologic regions of the county.
-Lumping together the carbonate rock formations shows a region covering much of the county called the Folded Carbonate Central Unit, where karst landscapes and aquifers are common.
-Both the Western Faulted Unit and the Eastern Metamorphic Unit are formed from rocks other than limestone and dolomite that form non-karst landscapes.
+Altogether, relatively soluble karst-forming limestone and dolomite carbonate rocks cover about 86% of the county (Meloy and Carter, 2012), and a more generalized geologic map (Figure 4) shows three relatively homogeneous hydrogeologic.regions of the county.
+Lumping together the major carbonate rock formations shows a region covering much of the county called the Folded Carbonate Central Unit, where karst landscapes and aquifers dominate.
+Both the Western Faulted Unit and the Eastern Metamorphic Unit also include rocks other than limestone and dolomite that form non-karst landscapes.

-Because of variation in rock properties, different parts of the Folded Carbonate Central Unit have different intensities of karst development, that is to say, how dissolution has modified the permeability of the underlying bedrock and made it easier for water to flow underground.
-The whole region, however, has been influenced by these processes to some degree.
+Because of variation in rock properties, different parts of the Folded Carbonate Central Unit and the Western Faulted Unit have different intensities of karst development, expressed in how dissolution has modified the permeability of the underlying bedrock and made it easier for water to flow underground, but carbonate rocks throughout the state have been influenced by these processes to some degree.
 This is apparent by examining a map of the county's sinkholes (Figures 5), the most apparent surface expression of karst landscape forming processes.
-Sinkholes are closed depressions in karst landscapes (Figure 6) that form from a variety of mechanisms but share in common that the soil and/or rock that was formerly at the location where the depression is now has moved downwards into solutionally-enlarged voids in the bedrock below.
+Sinkholes are closed depressions in karst landscapes (Figure 6) that form from a variety of mechanisms but share in common that the soil and/or rock that was formerly at the location where the depression is now has moved downwards into solutionally-enlarged voids, and indeed into the groundwater aquifer in the bedrock below.
 The sinkholes shown in Figure 5 are ones that were present at the time that the survey was done-these are actively forming landscapes and new sinkholes can form as time goes on.
 These can either be from a slow, gradual process of soil subsidence into the subsurface, or sudden, catastrophic collapses of soil and/or rock.
 Soil washing down into the aquifer below, in turn, becomes a groundwater contaminant.